YX-SYD/Portfolio/README.md

 ## Xun's Data Scientist Portfolio
-This repository containing portfolio of data science projects completed by me for self learning and hobby purposes.
+This repository contains portfolio of data science projects completed by me for self learning and hobby purposes.
 Presented in the form of iPython Notebooks.
 Tools used: Python, Pandas, Numpy, Sklearn, Matplotlib

 ## Machine Learning